oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

     Upload complete at  Thu Feb 16 19:03:34 GMT 2023 of cursor  OpcRequestId: fra-1:v5KE-S9VbuBMsqnof2qx5dkabTsHgbZv50wSAJJLk-TD-b3e4cqwRmIDG6Bdwa1y
     ```

 4. Review the output.
 The third last output line tells you the count of audit records copied into object storage.
+Your value may be different.
+If your count is equal to zero, delete any cursors in your bucket and repeat step 3.